envoyproxy/envoy-mobile/CONTRIBUTING.md

   * "docs: fix grammar error"
   * "http conn man: add new feature"
 * Your PR description should have details on what the PR does.
-If it fixes an existing issue it should end with "Fixes #XXX".
+If it fixes an existing issue it should end with "Fixes #XXX", so that the issue is closed when your PR merges.
 * When all of the tests are passing and all other conditions described herein are satisfied, a maintainer will be assigned to review and merge the PR.
 * Once you submit a PR, *please do not rebase it*.
 It's much easier to review if subsequent commits are new commits and/or merges.
-We squash rebase the final merged commit so the number of commits you have in the PR don't matter.
+We squash rebase the final merged commit so the number of commits you have in the PR doesn't matter.
 * We expect that once a PR is opened, it will be actively worked on until it is merged or closed.
-  We reserve the right to close PRs that are not making progress.
-This is generally defined as no changes for 7 days.
+  Stalebot will close PRs that are not making progress.
+This is defined as no activity for 14 days.
 Obviously PRs that are closed due to lack of activity can be reopened later.
   Closing stale PRs helps us to keep on top of all of the work currently in flight.
 * Please consider joining the [envoy-mobile-dev](https://groups.google.com/forum/#!forum/envoy-mobile-dev)
   mailing list.